-The market expects Kadant (KAI) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended June 2021.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Kadant (KAI) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended December 2021.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate